andreykurenkov/andreykurenkov.github.io/projects/team_projects/_posts/2015-05-01-solarracing.md

     caption: This is how most work was actually done
     alt: More Wifi work
 ---
 To work on the same team for four years, all during school, can you imagine?
 So many late nights, team dinners, missed deadlines.
-My involvement went up and down, I ended up being software lead, but we did end up with a (very suboptimal) solar racing car.
+My involvement went up and down, and was varied - helping out the MechE people, debugging circuits, discussing design - but for the most part I did embedded programming, and ended up being software lead for two years (more or less).
+No one on the team can claim to have been great at meeting deadlines or not overcomplicating things, but in the end we did built a (very suboptimal) solar racing car.
 How did we get there?
 Very messily, and having made many mistakes.
 But, there is no doubt some of the most valuable experience I got at Tech was from working on the team - how do engineers learn to actually do anything if they don't participate in such things in schools?
 Who knows.